wunderwuzzi23/yolo-ai-cmdbot/README.md

 # Using yolo

 Here are a couple of examples.
 By default the command that comes back from GPT-3 will be immediatly executed (yolo!).

-If you want to inspect the command before running add the `-a` argument, e.g `yolo -a delete the file test.txt`.
+If you want to inspect the command it's executed, add the `-a` argument, e.g `yolo -a delete the file test.txt`.

 More examples: